Apply to this program through a central application. Review the sections below before you begin.

 - International applicants from countries not recognizing English as the primary official language are additionally required to submit a score for the Test of English as a Foreign Language (TOEFL) of not less than 550 (paper-based), 213 (computer-based), or 79 (internet-based) and with a minimum of 50th percentile on the Listening Comprehension Section.

-A minimum undergraduate foundation in chemistry consisting of two semesters of general chemistry with lab, two semesters of organic chemistry with lab, one semester of analytical chemistry with lab, and one semester of inorganic chemistry, all with grades of “C-” or better and with a combined GPA of not less than 3.00.
-Applicants lacking the foundation courses listed may not be admitted until the deficiencies are rectified with appropriate course with appropriate course work.
+A minimum undergraduate foundation in chemistry and supporting content consisting of two semesters of general chemistry with lab, two semesters of organic chemistry with lab, one semester of analytical chemistry with lab, one semester of inorganic chemistry, two semesters of calculus, and two semesters of college-level physics, all with grades of “C-” or better and with a combined GPA of not less than 3.00.
+Applicants lacking any of the foundation courses listed may not be admitted until the deficiencies are rectified with appropriate course.